MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsAADPassword.md

 > workaround is to input the device ID directly.

 > [!IMPORTANT]
-> The **Get-LapsAADPassword** cmdlet is implemented as a wrapper around the Microsoft Graph
+> The `Get-LapsAADPassword` cmdlet is implemented as a wrapper around the Microsoft Graph
-> PowerShell library which must be manually installed on the device before **Get-LapsAADPassword**
+> PowerShell library which must be manually installed on the device before `Get-LapsAADPassword`
 > can work.
 Additional configuration steps are required in your Azure Active Directory tenant to
 > enable authentication to Microsoft Graph and to grant the necessary Microsoft Graph permissions as
 > described above.
 See the following topic for more information:
 > [Get started with Windows LAPS and Azure Active Directory](https://go.microsoft.com/fwlink/?linkid=2233704)

-The -Verbose parameter may be used to get additional information about the cmdlet's operation.
+The **Verbose** may be used to get additional information about the cmdlet's operation.

 ## EXAMPLES